1. Home: Explore careers

 Direct Application

-If you have some sea-going experience, you may be able to find work by contacting vessel skippers directly and training on the job.
+If you have experience of working or training on ships or boats, and the correct safety certificates, you may be able to find work.
+You could contact vessel skippers directly or fishing crew agencies, and train on the job.

 More Information